The 8Wonder Winter Festival Reveals 11 Hit Songs And Viet Nam's Top Artists Performing With Maroon 5

 In addition to this feast of musical talent, the visual stage concept of the 8Wonder Winter Festival 2023 will also add to the creative setting.
 The stage at Tropicana Square will provide an integrated visual art installation to augment and elevate each musical act.

-Việt Nam's own brand of contemporary music festival is ready to take the spotlight and become globally recognised as it combines the "world pop-rock monument" with A-list artists of the Vietnamese music scene.
+Vi?t Nam's own brand of contemporary music festival is ready to take the spotlight and become globally recognised as it combines the 'world pop-rock monument' with A-list artists of the Vietnamese music scene.

 Supporting this festive season, visitors can also check in with a range of lively activities at Phu Quoc United Center: an 8Wonder-themed mermaid show, the Wonder Eco Christmas featuring amusing parades, the Waikiki Water Battle with water games, vibrant DJ music, or exploring the showcase zone, experiencing electric cars and receiving surprising gifts.